-Over the past several months, following the discovery of Silk Road, I’ve been hearing a lot about Bitcoins, the online currency.
+Over the past several months, following the discovery of Silk Road, I’ve been hearing a lot about Bitcoins, the online cryptocurrency.
 For those of you who don’t know what Silk Road is, long story short, an inconspicuous man named, Ross William Ulbricht, was arrested by the FBI in early October for allegedly running an illegal online marketplace which housed everything from hitmen to illegal drugs.
-According to reports, the market place is responsible for over $28 million in consumer transactions, the catch though, its all anonymous.
-If you are interested about this former underground cyber network, I encourage you to check out this synopsis by USA Today .
+According to reports, the marketplace is responsible for over $28 million in consumer transactions, the catch though, it’s all anonymous.
+If you are interested in this former underground cyber network, I encourage you to check out this synopsis by USA Today .

 Having been a pretty obscure and widespread news story, I feel as though a lot of people, including myself, don’t exactly know what a Bitcoin is.
 I did some research so I could make this digestible post for you all.

 A Bitcoin is not physical currency.
 It was created in 2009 by pseudonymous developer Satoshi Nakamoto, as an online and anonymous currency.
 It is not monitored or controlled by any federal entities, like the US Federal Reserve or the Federal Deposit Insurance Corporation, which means money invested in Bitcoin is at risk of being lost pending any major crashes in the volatile market.